-Continental is committed to providing the best customer service in the industry.
-All new units come with a Limited Extended Protection Warranty (see "Warranty" section of this manual for details).
+Continental Refrigerator is committed to providing the best customer service in the industry.
+All new units come with a Limited Extended Protection Warranty (see "Warranty" section).
 If a problem arises with your equipment, please contact our Service Department at 1-800-523-7138 (extension 3301, 3302, or 3303).
 One of our Service Specialists will do everything possible to solve the problem as quickly as possible.